 A Personal Note

 I married my college sweetheart in October 2004.
-Together we are on the adventure of raising two little busy girls, Taylor (8) and Piper (6).
+Together we are on the adventure of raising two little busy girls, Taylor (12) and Piper (10).
 I love watching my children grow and learn more each and every day.
-Even when life seems too much and stressful, a hug from my babies is all I need!
-I am a lucky mommy.
+Taylor is a competitive dancer at a dance studio in Maple Grove, MN.

 David Marc is an associate professor, department chair, and health informatics graduate program director in the health informatics and information management department.
 Currently, Dr. Marc teaches courses on healthcare data analytics and research.
 Dr. Marc has a master’s degree in biological sciences from the University of Minnesota and a PhD in health informatics from the University of Minnesota.
 He also holds a certification as a health data analyst (CHDA).
 Dr. Marc has extensive experience working with large healthcare datasets and analytical procedures.
 Dr. Marc is an active member of AMIA, AHIMA, and HIMSS and serves on various committees within these professional organizations.
 Prior to working for St. Scholastica, Dr. Marc was employed at a biotech company where he applied a myriad of analytic approaches to investigate the predictive value of biomarkers for psychiatric diseases.